Skip to main content

 Conversations about web accessibility too often miss the bigger picture and the paramount importance of broadening our perspectives for the digital age.

-For this reason, it’s extremely important to understand, before getting into the weeds of compliance, that there are multiple facets of digital accessibility.
 Standard expectations such as images with alternative text for those who are visually impaired or video captioning for those who are hearing impaired, account for only a small segment of what’s involved in making a site accessible.

-Disabilities covered by Web Content Accessibility Guidelines (WCAG) can be permanent, temporary or situational; digital accessibility is all encompassing, for all people, of all ages, and benefits everyone.
+Disabilities covered by Web Content Accessibility Guidelines (WCAG) can be permanent, temporary, or situational; digital accessibility is all-encompassing, for all people, of all ages, and benefits everyone.

 WCAG 2.1 encompasses 78 guidelines, and is built upon the following four principles: